In the Crosswind

 In the Crosswind (Risttuules) is a 2014 Estonian drama film directed by Martti Helde.
 It was screened in the Contemporary World Cinema section at the 2014 Toronto International Film Festival.
-The film is about the forced deportation by Stalin's Russia of an Estonian family to Siberia in the June deportation.
+The film is about the forced deportation by Stalin's Soviet Union of an Estonian family to Siberia in the June deportation.
 It is based on a real-life diary from the period and uses a long sequence of "living tableaus" for the main narrative to invoke the frozen nature of traumatizing events in an individual memory.